TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-outages.md

 # We ran diagnostics on your resource and found the following issue

 <!--issueDescription-->
-There is ongoing outage with Databricks Service.
+There is Service interruption/outage with Databricks Service.
 <!--/issueDescription-->

-# Service interruption
+# Recommended Steps

 * Please refer to recommended action link of insights to know about current status and RCA